 For the initial course, employees need to arrive at 8:00 a.m.
 Class begins at 8:00 a.m.
 Late arrivals will need to reschedule their class time.
 The training is 5 hours plus a lunch break and two 15 minute breaks.
 The total estimated time is 7 to 8 hours depending on the number of site-specific training needed.

 For the refresher course, employees need to arrive at 8:00 a.m. and testing will begin promptly at 8:00 a.m.
 Students must pass the refresher test with a 80% or better to receive a badge.
 Those not passing the test will need to take the initial class.

 Classes are held on South Arkansas Community College’s East campus, Center for Workforce Development Bldg., Rm.
 134. The physical address is 3698 E. Main Rd., El Dorado, Arkansas.

 *Walk-ins will not be admitted to either class.
 Contracting company will need to reschedule for employees.

 **Employees are required to provide a valid Photo ID before allowed into testing or class.
-“Valid” identification means U.S. government or state issued Photo ID card such as state driver’s license, federal/state identification card, or current passport.
+“Valid” identification means U.S. government or state-issued Photo ID card such as state driver’s license, federal/state identification card, or current passport.

 Cell phones are not allowed when a student is testing.
-Cell phones will either need to be placed at the front with the proctor or left in vehicle.
+Cell phones will either need to be placed at the front with the proctor or left in a vehicle.

 Replacement badges are $10 each and require exact cash or check.